Hebsur

 Hebsur is a village in the southern state of Karnataka, India.
 It is located in the Hubli taluk of Dharwad district in Karnataka.

 Demographics

 As of the 2011 Census of India there were 1,276 households in Hebsur and a total population of 6,245 consisting of 3,152 males and 3,093 females.
 There were 700 children ages 0-6.

+Transportation

+Hebsur railway station is the nearest railway connection of Hebsur, located on the Guntakal–Vasco da Gama line operated by the South Western Railway zone.